LexicalError/NetSec_Midterm_Website_Monorepo/frontend/README.md

 # Practicum of Attack and Defense of Network Security 2025 Spring

-This is the website for LAB5, build using react.
+This is the midterm website.